snowdj/pixyll/_posts/2016-09-22-your-filename.md

 Often in the course, if we are making statements about all possible outcomes of X, we will omit writing out the**alphabet X explicitly**.
 For example, instead of the above, we might write the following equivalent statement:

 0≤pX(x)≤1for all x,∑xpX(x)=1.

+U and V have the same PMF but they are associated with different probability spaces.